“What’s the best way to fund my business?”: Ten founders give the lowdown on the best way to fund your business

 The consensus with regards to Vc investment is, before you take the money, make sure your motivations and expectations are aligned.
 Taking references can be a good way of ensuring this

-So, what is the best way to fund your business?
+So, what is the best way to fund my business?

 Is your Startup ready for investment?